bhaskarmenugula/bits-pilani/README.md

 # bits-pilani
-This is a bits pilani Project for Development
+This is a bits pilani Project for Development.